 However, their formula has 5.7g of BCAAs and 25g of protein per serving, which ranks favorably to some other options on the market.

-Besides the protein doing its job to promote recovery, many reviewers brag about the amazing and unique flavors, such as lemon and cappuccino.
+Besides the protein doing its job to promote muscle recovery, many reviewers brag about the amazing and unique flavors, such as lemon and cappuccino.

 Progenex Hydrolyzed Whey